 By far the best way to reduce a student’s standardized test anxiety is to ensure that they are adequately prepared.
 Students who feel confident about their understanding of the material and test format are more likely to have a low-stress testing experience.

-We recommend three different ways to effectively teach these vocabulary words:
+We recommend three different ways to effectively teach vocabulary words:

 More advanced students, who are preparing for standardized tests like the ACT or SAT, can get similar boosts in confidence by partaking in some form of ACT prep or SAT prep.
 By reviewing the content covered by these and gaining familiarity with the types of questions they will be asked, students can set themselves up for standardized test success!

-The presence of foreign language anxiety amongst English Language Learners is common, but alleviating those anxious feelings isn’t as tricky as it may seem.
+Foreign language anxiety is commonly present among English Language Learners, but alleviating those anxious feelings isn’t as tricky as it may seem.
 By fostering an inclusive and welcoming classroom environment, and offering extra resources to ELL students, teachers and tutors can set their students up for success in the classroom and beyond.

-For students, utilizing at-home courses, like the ones offered here at Piqosity, are an important tool for language enrichment.
-These courses are a great way for ELL students to gain familiarity with the English language from the comfort of their own home.
+For students, utilizing at-home courses, like the ones offered here at Piqosity, is an important exercise for language enrichment.
+Self-paced courses are a great way for ELL students to gain familiarity with the English language from the comfort of their own home.